-According to the Centers for Disease Control and Prevention, healthy women age 19 and above need 46 g of protein per day.
-Healthy men of the same age need 56 g per day.
-Including quinoa as part of your meal can assist in meeting your daily protein needs, and it is a great protein source for those who are vegetarian.
+According to the National Academies of Sciences, healthy women age 19 and above need 46 grams of protein per day.
+Healthy men of the same age need 56 grams per day.
+Including quinoa as part of your meal can assist in meeting your daily protein needs, providing 7 to 9 percent of your daily requirement, and is a great protein source for those who are vegetarian.

 Quinoa is low in fat, with 3.6 grams of total fat per serving.
 Of that amount, less than 1 gram is saturated — the "bad" kind of fat that can raise cholesterol levels in your blood and contribute to heart disease, according to Mayo Clinic.

 Watch Your Salt Intake

 Quinoa is naturally low in salt, with only 6 milligrams per 1/2 serving — another one of quinoa's benefits.
 This is good news, particularly if you have high blood pressure or other heart conditions that require a low-sodium diet.

 According to the American Heart Association, healthy adults should consume no more than 2,300 milligrams of sodium per day.
 If you have heart disease or related risk factors, that number drops to 1,500 milligrams.

 - National Academies of Sciences: "Macronutrients"

 - American Heart Association: "How Much Sodium Should I Eat Per Day?"